-Prerequisite: Successful completion of the summer sequence of respiratory care courses of the less critically ill patient.
+Prerequisite: Successful completion of the summer sequence of respiratory care courses

+This course is the clinical application of respiratory care therapeutic and diagnostic procedures.
+Students will have the opportunity to work with patients under close supervision to further develop their skill and understanding of basic respiratory care procedures for adults and children.
+The course objectives progress throughout the semester to involve the student initially in basic care of the less critically ill patient.
 As their comfort level and exposures progress, students are allowed to work with the more critically ill patients.
 Enrollment in certain courses may require a professional liability fee of \$16.00.
 Students will be notified via their JCCC student e-mail account if the fee is due and instructions on how to pay the fee.
 24 hrs./wk.
 Fall.